 When Chalkbrood strikes, larvae die and become mummified and hard.
 The result is larvae that look like chalk, hence the name.
 Over time the dead larvae may become darker, which can potentially confuse the new beekeeper.

 The dead larvae are often found at the entrance to the hive.
-Their hard texture and white color means many beekeepers call the “mummies”.
+Their hard texture and white color means many beekeepers call them "mummies".

 Moisture in the hive is a major contributor to Chalkbrood, so taking steps to reduce that will help.
 Another helpful measure is to provide a food supplement when natural food resources are at a premium.
 Also, to potentially clean out Chalkboard spores, replacing darkened, aged brood comb may help.